 TRUMP VS BIDEN

-In the race for president, Biden had an advantage over Trump among voters under 45 but older voters leaned toward Trump over Biden.
+Biden had an advantage over Trump among voters under 45 but older voters while older voters modestly preferred Trump.

 FACING THE PANDEMIC

-The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, 16% of voters said the virus in the U.S. is completely or mostly under control, and 27% said it's somewhat under control.
-Fifty-seven percent of voters think the coronavirus is not at all under control in this country.
+Overall, more than 1 in 10 voters said the virus in the U.S. is completely or mostly under control, and about one quarter said it's somewhat under control.
+About 6 in 10 voters think the coronavirus is not at all under control in this country.

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in Wisconsin.
-Forty-five percent said it is the most important issue facing the country today.
+More than 4 in 10 said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with 27% saying it ranked at the top.
+Voters also considered the economy a major issue, with about 3 in 10 saying it ranked at the top.

-Voters were slightly negative in their assessments of the nation's economy.
-Overall, 46% described economic conditions in the U.S. as excellent or good, and 54% called them not so good or poor.
+Voters were more negative than positive in their assessments of the nation's economy.
+Overall, more than 4 in 10 described economic conditions in the U.S. as excellent or good, and more than 5 in 10 called them not so good or poor.

 STAYING AT HOME

-Among registered voters who chose not to cast a ballot in Wisconsin, 25% said that was because they don't like politics generally, 22% said they don't like the candidates and 14% said they are concerned about being exposed to the coronavirus.
+Among registered voters who chose not to cast a ballot in Wisconsin, one quarter said that was because they don't like politics generally, 2 in 10 said they don't like the candidates and more than 1 in 10 said they are concerned about being exposed to the coronavirus.

-In Wisconsin, 62% of nonvoters were younger than 45 and 80% did not have a college degree.
+In Wisconsin, 6 in 10 of nonvoters were younger than 45 and 8 in 10 did not have a college degree.

-AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
 The survey of 3,506 voters in Wisconsin was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
 The margin of sampling error for voters is estimated to be plus or minus 2 percentage points.
 Find more details about AP VoteCast's methodology at https://ap.org/votecast.